Bunless burgers. Mashed cauliflower. Everything Bagel-flavored everything.

-Still, we know that Keto can benefit people from all cultures and religions, and we want to help make it easier for anyone to get started.
+Still, we know that Keto can benefit people from all cultures, religions, and corners of the globe — and we want to help make it easier for anyone to get started.

 In this article, we’ll discuss how you can fit Keto into your food culture — not the other way around.